 Digital Humanities Minor

-Digital Humanities is an interdisciplinary minor, housed in the History and Political Science Department but a complement to any major.
+Digital Humanities is an interdisciplinary minor, within the History and Political Science program but a complement to any major.
 Students studying history, political science, English, Spanish, writing, communications, art or computer science may find the additional training an especially effective means of augmenting their existing talents and leveraging their abilities in the working world.

 Digital humanities students approach the arts, literature and history with the tools of the digital age.
 As a student of the digital humanities, you will learn new means of collecting, curating, analyzing and disseminating information.
 You will use technology to make the humanities accessible and comprehensible to the public in innovative ways, as well as consider and reflect on the implications of digital scholarship.